-Rearward-facing Child Restraint Systems and carrycots:
+Rearward-facing Enhanced Child Restraint Systems and carrycots:

 Head excursion: no part of the head of the dummy shall pass beyond the planes FD, FG and DE, as shown in figure 2 below.
 This shall be judged up to 300 ms or the moment that the dummy has come to a definitive standstill whatever occurs first.

-In the case there is a contact of such a Child Restraint System with the 100 mm diameter bar and all injury assessment and dummy’s head displacement criteria are met, there shall be one further dynamic test (front impact) with the heaviest dummy intended for the given range of size indication and without the 100 mm diameter bar; the requirements for this test are that all criteria other than forward displacement shall be met.
+In the case there is a contact of such an Enhanced Child Restraint System with the 100 mm diameter bar and all injury assessment and dummy’s head displacement criteria are met, there shall be one further dynamic test (front impact) with the heaviest dummy intended for the given range of size indication and without the 100 mm diameter bar; the requirements for this test are that all criteria other than forward displacement shall be met.

 Where a test is conducted in accordance with paragraph 6.6.4.1.6.2. above, only the second configuration without 100 mm diameter bar will be considered.